JaneliaSciComp/neuronbridge/README.md

 ## License

-This code is made available under the [3-Clause BSD License](LICENSE.md).
-All data is made available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+All code related to NeuronBridge is made available under the [3-Clause BSD License](LICENSE.md).

+All data served by the application is made available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 All studies and publications that use this software should cite [doi:10.1101/2022.07.20.500311](<https://doi.org/10.1101/2022.07.20.500311>).